darshanC07/DarshanC07/README.md

 Hello developers!
-It's me, Darshan Choudhary, a SY CS student.
-I love to build cool stuff that can solve problems.
+My name is Darshan Choudhary.
+I am currently pursuing a Diploma in CS.
+I love to keep building cool stuff that can solve problems.
 I have a keen interest in robotics, IoT, and software, and I always think about building something that combines all of these.
-I have built a bunch of projects.
+I have built numerous projects, through which I gained experience in full-stack development, Designing, Problem solving.
 Recently, I also started studying ML...so more projects are yet to be added. <br>
 Always learning!!!